ContentSquare/readapt/CONTRIBUTING.md

 ## 4. The technical stack

-Readapt core team has made made a big effort to keep the technical stack of Readapt at the latest versions:
+The core team has made a big effort to keep the technical stack of Readapt at the latest versions:

 * [Vue 3 with composition API](https://vuejs.org/guide/introduction.html) for the frontend UI
 * [Tailwind](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/) for styling components